 Even a blank LinkedIn connection request is better than I’d like to add you to my network.

-Also, it’s hard for a pharmaceutical sales representative to be interested to read your article on SEO optimization.
-Know to whom you are talking.
+Also, it’s hard for a pharmaceutical sales representative to be interested to read your article on SEO.
+Know who you are talking to.

 Avoid selling straight out the gate.